Cold and Flu season quick-fix

 For cold/flu with a low body temperature:

 Hot water with lemon, sliced or grated ginger and honey to taste.
-Adding a ton of garlic or hot chili to your food will also help to increase your body temp to normalize your low fever.
-Also, go see a doctor!
+Adding a lot of garlic or hot chili to your food will also help to increase your body temp to normalise a low fever.
 Low temps are more dangerous than high temps…so I’ve been told.

 What are some of your favorite home remedies?